formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Set workflow

-Set a Workflow details; ONLY available with FormKiQ Pro and Enterprise
+Set a Workflow details; available as an Add-On Module

 ### Example